BLENDED PROFESSIONAL CERTIFICATE PROGRAM:

 Download the brochure

-In this 12-month program, participants will explore these five courses that will equip you with the tools and frameworks to lead the technological strategy.
+In this 12-month program, you will explore the following five courses which will equip you with the tools and frameworks to lead tech and AI strategy.

 2. Management of Technology: Roadmapping and Development